ndbaker1/CS6375-Machine-Learning/project3/Report.md

     which could be due to the advantage that the Random Forest strategy has over data with high dimensions.

     Decision trees normally exhibit difficulty locating the best features to split on in order to converge subtrees more quickly.
 Random Foresting mitigates part of these issues by using several trees with attention to different features to come to a final decision.
 This helps alleviate overfitting and gives more variety on higher dimensional data.

 * (7) Compare the classification accuracy of tree and ensemble based classifiers with the (best) accuracy you obtained using the MLPClassifier, SVMs and nearest-neighbors in Project 2 (best as in after tuning the hyperparameters).
 Which classifier (or classifiers) among the seven has (have) the highest accuracy on the test set and why?

-    **Project 2 Metrics:**
+    $$Project2$$

     | Classifier | Accuracy |
     |---|---|